Barbados’s island is known for its excellent and diverse cuisine; therefore, it was challenging to compile a list of only ten delicacies of Barbados.

 Of course, there are variations in recipes, so you’ll have to come and try it for yourself!

 Conkies are a sweet cornmeal-based delicacy in Barbados.
 They are served hot and consist of cornmeal, raisins, coconut, sweet potato, pumpkin, and spices, all wrapped and steamed in banana leaves.

-This delicacy really dominates the Bajan household tables once a year around Independence Day celebrations (November 30th); however, it is still eaten all year round and is certainly an iconic dish here on the island.
+This delicacy dominates the Bajan household tables once a year around Independence Day celebrations (November 30th); however, it is still eaten all year round and is undoubtedly an iconic dish here on the island.